 The revenue we receive under the Amended Collaboration Agreement with Merck is currently our only source of revenue.
-For the period that started on July 1, 2023 and ends on March 31, 2024, we expect to receive funding of only approximately \$0.6 million in the aggregate from Merck for the ongoing CVM-related activities and for certain costs and reimbursements related to the NGM621 program.
+For the period that started on October 1, 2023 and ends on March 31, 2024, we expect to receive minimal funding from Merck.
 See "Overview of Our Business - Business Development and Merck Collaboration Updates" above.